 13. Take on ATV in the Desert

 ATV has been on my bucket list for a while now, and I finally had the opportunity to experience it.
-Yet again, I psyched myself up to thinking it was a near death experience to try to ride that bike on dunes.
+Yet again, I psyched myself up to thinking it was a near death experience to try to ride a bike on dunes.
 As you have noticed by now and will continue to notice as you walk along with me in this Flight89 journey, I am adventurous at heart but not so much in reality.
 I would plan the most adventurous activities, get everyone excited, and freak out at the last minute.
 Yep, I am that chick you have to talk into doing an activity before it actually happens – even though I was the one who brought up the idea!

 14. Ride a Camel

 Why are there two camels, you ask?
 Well, one was intended for me and one for my fiancé but I insisted that I must ride with him because I didn’t trust the sturdiness of the camel’s back enough to ride one by myself.
 Turned out it was pretty sturdy and I had nothing to be concerned about.
-As a first time rider, sitting on the camel’s back as it raises up to its feet can be nerve racking.
+As a first time rider, sitting on a camel’s back as it raises up to its feet can be nerve racking.
 But soon as the camel settles and you begin the ride, you would realize it is super fun and no big deal!

 15. Take Early Morning Walks in the Desert